 Also, you can get more business insight by using business intelligence software to analyze and visualize the relevant data through eliminating, combining, and customizing various pieces of information to help you understand the data better.

 If you need to extend your social media outreach, Hootsuite is a tool that enables you to manage all your active social media campaigns from its dashboard.
 Simple to use, this tool lets you view people’s behavior on social media in detail by providing you with analytics that uncover new trends.
 Another great feature is that allows you to track messages and mentions about your company with ease, enabling you to respond to statements online to protect and build your brand’s reputation.

 3. Dropbox (cloud storage)

-Dropbox is among the most known and popular solutions for storing data files, images, videos, and documents that need to be available to all team/project members at all times.
+Dropbox is among the most known and popular solutions for storing and sharing data files, images, videos, and documents that need to be available to all team/project members at all times.
 The group members all have a password for accessing files related to their work, which allows them to get what they need for tackling project tasks, instead of waiting for a particular person to provide the files.
 The platform is mobile-friendly, it can be accessed from any location, and removes any worries about potential hard drive crashes that can comprise the project’s completion.